-At the risk of sounding like an old fogey (although I have just turned 50 so I do feel slightly entitled to a certain level of grumpiness!)
-I can’t help feeling that young people today have got it easy when it comes to seeing the world.
+Writing about backpacking before the internet carries the risk of making me sound like an old fogey (although I am now over 50 so I do feel slightly entitled to a certain level of grumpiness!).
+However, I can’t help feeling that these days we’ve all got it easy when it comes to seeing the world.

 My next extended overseas trip was a summer spent working as an au pair in Italy in 1992.
-To find a job I placed an ad in ‘The Lady’ magazine advertising my services, waited for the offers to roll in, and then jumped on a plane, essentially putting my trust in the kindness of strangers.
+To find a job I placed an ad in ‘The Lady’ magazine advertising my services, waited for the offers to roll in, chose the one I liked the sound of the most, and then jumped on a plane, essentially putting my trust in the kindness of strangers.
 It worked out fine and I spent the summer with a lovely family in Genoa who took me to their chalet in Megeve in the French Alps for a month too.

 Back home and, after a few years in a ‘proper’ job, I had itchy feet again, so I started saving for a big trip down under.
 When I applied for my Australian Working Holiday Visa it was open to those under the age of 26 and only valid for a year.
 However, it was a bargain at just £71.00.